3manuek/3manuek.github.io/_posts/2017-05-23-Import-data-to-ch-from-rs.markdown

 - Why TabSeparated?

-Clickhouse offers several [formats](https://clickhouse.yandex/reference_en.html#Formats), a lot.
+Clickhouse offers several input/output [formats](https://clickhouse.yandex/reference_en.html#Formats), a lot.
 Even tho, the tab in this case seemed enough for importing plain texts (until a magic JSON with tabs and newlines broke the import).

 - Why casting with no microseconds `::timestamp(0)`?

 CH does not support microseconds.

 - Why doing replace `regexp_replace(data,'\\t|\\n','')`?

 We are importing using TSV, which by standard it does not support newlines and obviously, tabs.
-Unfortunately, is not possible at the moment to use enconding/decoding using base64 for inserting without replacing (by inserting the data encoded).
+Unfortunately, is not possible at the moment to use enconding/decoding using base64 for inserting without replacing (by streaming in the data encoded and decode on fly by Clickhouse).

 - Why `--variable="FETCH_COUNT=1000000"`?